-Project Name Structural/Non- Description County Source of Funding Anticipated Benefit Property & Open Space Acquisition Structural Non-Structural Eliminate flood impacts for 12 properties in Hardin County comprising approximately 20 acres.
+Project Name Structural/Non- Structural Description County Source of Funding Anticipated Benefit Green Branch Ditch Structural Drainage improvements to be conducted for a segment of Green's Branch ditch to include but not limited to cleaning, debris removal, and excavation/embankment.
+Hardin HMGP This project will reduce the WSE for approximately 500 structures in the residential areas of central Lumberton.
+Property & Open Space Acquisition Non-Structural Eliminate flood impacts for 12 properties in Hardin County comprising approximately 20 acres.
 Parcels will be preserved as open space for beneficial floodplain functions.
-Hardin FMA This project will aid residents by acquiring existing properties and land to encourage people to relocated from or not build in flood-prope areas.
+Hardin FMA This project will aid residents by acquiring existing properties and land to encourage people to relocated from or not build in flood-prone areas.
 Property & Open Space Acquisition Non-Structural Eliminate flood impacts for 19 properties in Hardin County comprising approximately 20 acres.
 Parcels will be preserved as open space for beneficial floodplain functions.
 Hardin HMGP This project will aid residents by acquiring existing properties and land to encourage people to relocated from or not build in flood-prone areas.
-Property & Open Space Acquisition Non-Structural Eliminate flood impacts for 4 properties in Hardin County comprising approximately 4 acres.
+Property & Open Space Acquisition Non-Structural Eliminate flood impacts for 4 properties in Hardin County comprising approximately 44 acres.
 Parcels will be preserved as open space for beneficial floodplain functions.
 Hardin CDBG-DR This project will aid residents by acquiring existing properties and land to encourage people to relocated from or not build in flood-prone areas.
 Rose Hill Acres Property Acquisition Non-Structural Eliminate flood impacts for 6 properties in Rose Hill Acres comprising approximately 6 acres.
 Parcels will be preserved as open space for beneficial floodplain functions.
 Hardin CDBG-DR This project will aid residents by acquiring existing properties and land to encourage people to relocated from or not build in flood-prone areas.
 Drainage Improvements Structural Repair and improve drainage structure damaged during Hurricane Harvey at various locations within the County.
 Orange CDBG-DR This project will repair and upgrade existing drainage infrastructure previously damaged by Harvey to future extreme flood events.
 Property Acquisition Non-Structural Acquire properties damaged during Hurricane Harvey to assist residents who wish to relocate from flood-prone areas.
 Orange CDBG-DR This project will aid residents by acquiring existing properties to encourage people to relocate from flood-prone areas.
 Property Buyout Non-Structural Acquire 16 repetitive loss properties throughout the County.
 Orange HMGP This project will aid residents by acquiring existing properties to encourage people to relocate from flood-prone areas.
 Property Structure Elevation Structural Raise flood-prone structures to flood of record or BFE using FEMA's preliminary flood map data.
 Orange HMGP This project will elevate properties such that they will be more resilient to major flood events.
 Four Oaks Riverbed Stabilization Structural Upgrade culverts and elevate Four Oaks Ranch Rd. to mitigate flooding during future storm events.
 Orange HMGP This project will increase the drainage capabilities of Four Oaks Ranch Road to mitigate future flood risk.
 Bridge City Drainage Improvements Structural Provide flood and drainage improvements throughout the city Orange HMGP This project will mitigate future flood risk to residents of Bridge City by improving the existing drainage infrastructure.
 Bridge City Property Acquisition Non-Structural Acquire properties damaged during Hurricane Harvey to assist residents who wish to relocate from flood-prone areas.
 Orange CDBG-DR This project will aid residents by acquiring existing properties to encourage people to relocate from flood-prone areas.